Astro-ZL/Pulsar_Stochastic_Kick_Radius/README.md

 If you use this repository, please cite the corresponding paper:

-Li Z, Liu X, You Z-Q, Zhu X-J. *Joint Bayesian Constraints on the Effective Kick Radius in a Stochastic Natal-kick Model*.
+Li Z, Liu X, You Z-Q, Zhu X-J. *A 9 km Effective Kick Radius for Pulsars: Constraints from a Stochastic Natal-Kick Framework1*.
 Submitted, 2026.

 ## Data availability